zrthxn/impl-tx/README.md

 ## Setup

-Create a virtual environment and activate it
+Create a virtual environment and activate it.
 ```bash
 $ virtualenv tx -p python3
   created virtual environment CPython3.6.9.final.0-64 in 4451ms